 We plan to introduce 18 new leadership merits, six each year starting in '09.
 These will teach boys how to be servant leaders.
-There are four universal skills required to effect positive influence on others that future men should learn to apply from an early age.
-These are social skills (if people don't like you, they won't follow you), equipping skills (when you facilitate peoples' successes, they will flourish and, in combination with others, will make the cause flourish), attitude skills (as the adage goes, attitude determines altitude, and, yes, attitude is a choice--something boys should be reminded of from time to time), and leadership skills (there are aptitudes boys can learn to help them manage and lead well).
+There are five universal skills required to effect positive influence on others that future men should learn to apply from an early age.
+These are social skills (if people don't like you, they won't follow you), equipping skills (when you facilitate peoples' successes, they will flourish and, in combination with others, will make the cause flourish), attitude skills (as the adage goes, attitude determines altitude, and, yes, attitude is a choice--something boys should be reminded of from time to time), leadership skills (there are aptitudes boys can learn to help them manage and lead well), and servant leadership behaviours (learning the right to lead and influence others by serving them first and always).
 Our emphasis will be on empowering boys to be lifelong servant leaders.

-In both the Bible and leadership merits, boys will receive the core of what Rangers is about.
+In both the Bible and leadership merits, boys will receive the core of what Rangers is about-mentoring future men.
 The skills merits, then, have an important but different purpose.
 They build boys' confidence.